lwebert/WeatherDashboard_APIs-Servers/README.md

 # Weather Dashboard
+University of Denver - Module 09 Challenge.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-This is an application that uses the OpenWeather API to render data to a weather dashboard in the browser.
+This is a web browser application that uses the OpenWeather External API to render a 5-day weather forecast to a dashboard for specific cities.
+Users are able to search for a specific city's weather, and that city is then saved to search history and displayed as a clickable button on the left-hand side of the browser to easily search for that city again.
+Current and future weather information is presented, including the date, an icon representation of weather conditions, temperature in Fahrenheit, wind speed, and humidity.

 ## Table of Contents
 1. [Installation](#installation)